adulau/napkin-text-analysis/README.md

 - Mention frequency (everything prefixed with an @ symbol)
 - Out-Of-Vocabulary (OOV) word frequency meaning any words outside English dictionary

+Verbs and nouns are in their lemmatized form by default but the option `--verbatim` allows to keep the original inflection.

 # requirements

 - Python >= 3.6